 Purposeful Pathways: Faculty Planning for Curricular Coherence, funded by The Teagle Foundation, is a part of AAC&U’s Liberal Education and America’s Promise family of projects.
 It will support faculty members at four institutions as they engage in ambitious faculty-led curricular changes leading to greater intentionality in students’ curricular pathways.

-Eportfolios, digital repositories of student work, have been transforming students' educational experiences for two decades.
+ePortfolios, digital repositories of student work, have been transforming students' educational experiences for two decades.
 The Association of American Colleges and Universities (AAC&U) has long advocated ePortfolio adoption throughout higher education.

 This LEAP project is designed to further existing knowledge about the relationship between high-impact practices and underserved student success.
 Funded by TG Philanthropy and part of AAC&U’s Making Excellence Inclusive and The LEAP Challenge initiatives, this campus-based research project provided insights into the effects of problem-centered curricular designs, particularly integrative learning in general education programs, and transparent teaching practices on underserved students’ learning and success.